egonw/commons-dws-public/vault/open-notebook.commons.mvisani.2023.02.10.md

 {\mathbb P}(p_{sm}|n_{sm}, \pi_{01}, \pi_{10}) = ...
 $$

+Product of cobv ?! and not the sum ?
 ### Images
 Here are the first ideas of the discussion we had with Daniel and Pierre-Marie: